1. Initial Request: The browser and the search engine bot start a GET request for the HTML code of the website and its affiliated assets.

 3. Check rendered HTML

-The Google Search Console offers an additional opportunity to test your JS sites.
+The old version of the Google Search Console offers an additional opportunity to test your JS sites.
+The new interface does not yet offer a similar function (as of February 2019).
 A prerequisite for the inspection of your website is that your domain be stored and confirmed in the Search Console.
 In the Search Console, click first on “Crawling” and then on “Fetch as Google.”
 Finally, insert the directory that has to be edited and click on “Fetch and render.”

 Figure 1: Test JS sites in the Google Search Console.